-ACS Award for Creative Research & Applications of Iodine Chemistry
+ACS Award For Creative Research & Applications Of Iodine Chemistry

-But for Koser, his work in the classroom has been just as important as his work in the lab.
-“In addition to the enjoyment of working with students that teaching provided, I am convinced that the preparation of course lectures and the continuous review of basic ideas that this entails strongly inform and influence academic research,” he says.
-Although he is now retired, he continues to teach chemistry part-time at Walsh University, in North Canton, Ohio.
+“Developments in the chemistry of hypervalent iodine are becoming increasingly important in synthetic methodologies.
+Zhdankin brings to this field an understanding that others have missed,” adds University of Maryland chemistry professor Michael P. Doyle, who calls Zhdankin’s accomplishments “extraordinary.”

-Koser earned a B.S. in chemistry from Ohio State University in 1964.
-He received a master’s degree and a Ph.D. in organic chemistry from the University of Illinois, Urbana-Champaign, in 1966 and 1968, respectively.
-After a postdoc at Ohio State, he joined the faculty of the University of Akron.
-There, he rose through the professorial ranks, serving as chemistry department chair from 1996 to 1999.
-He became a distinguished professor emeritus in 2005.
+Zhdankin is one of the few U.S. scientists elected to the Japanese Society of Iodine Science.
+Zhdankin has received a Camille & Henry Dreyfus Teacher-Scholar Award and several University of Minnesota awards for teaching and research.

-Koser will present the award address before the Division of Organic Chemistry.
+Zhdankin will present the award address before the ACS Division of Organic Chemistry.

 Join the conversation